OSHA Workplace Injury Research

-OSHA recorded 2,188 severe incidents involving nonroadway vehicle collisions over the last decade.
-These events frequently result in fractures, which account for 47.8 percent of all reported cases.
+OSHA recorded 2,188 severe cases involving nonroadway vehicle collisions over the last decade.
+Fractures are the most common injury, accounting for 48% of all reported incidents, which often require extensive surgical intervention and long-term rehabilitation.

 Reported Projected